-This information will also be provided upon request by any other individual or organisation (excluding sensitive/confidential cases or ongoing cases where discussion may influence the proceedings).
 An example of the information to be included in the quarterly reports is provided in Appendix C to this procedure.

-3.13 Review
+3.14.
+Review

-This Reporting Breaches Procedure was originally developed in November 2015.
-It will be kept under review and updated as considered appropriate by the Strategic Enabler Resourcing and 151 Officer.
+This Reporting Breaches Procedure was originally developed in November 2015 and substantially updated in July 2023.
+It will be kept under review and updated as considered appropriate by the Scheme Manager and Pension Board.
 It may be changed as a result of legal or regulatory changes, evolving best practice and ongoing review of the effectiveness of the procedure.